Tovi Lehmann's Research Group:

 Lehmann T, Graham D, Dahl E, and Dubey JP.
 2004.
 Variation in the breeding structure of Toxoplasma gondii and the roles of selfing, drift and epistatic selection in maintaining linkage disequilibria.
 Inf.
 Genet.
 Evol.
 4: 107-114 pdf 150kb

-Dubey JP, Graham, DH De Young RW, Dahl E, Eberhard ML, Nace, EK, Won K, Bishop H, Punkosdy G, Sreekumar C,Vianna MCB, Shen SK, Kwok OCH, Machen M Sumners, JA Demarais, S Humphreys, JG, and Lehmann T. 2004.
+Dubey JP, Graham, DH De Young RW, Dahl E, Eberhard ML, Nace, EK, Won K, Bishop H, Punkosdy G, Sreekumar C,Vianna MCB, Shen SK, Kwok OCH, Machn M Sumners, JA Demarais, S Humphreys, JG, and Lehmann T. 2004.
 Molecular and biologic characteristics of isolates of Toxoplasma gondii from wildlife in the United States.
 J. Parasitol 90: 67-71. pdf

 Lehmann T, Licht M, Gimnig J, Hightower, A, Vulule, JH, and Hawley WA.
 2003.
 Spatial and temporal variation in kinship among Anopheles gambiae (Diptera: Culicidae) mosquitoes.
 J. Med.
 Entomol.
 40: 421-429. pdf 150kb